huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-azure.md

 {{< /tabs >}}

-## VI.
-Configure Replicant connection for Databricks
+## V. Configure Replicant connection for Databricks
 In this step, you need to provide the Databricks connection details to Arcion.
 To do so, follow these steps:

 1. You can find a sample connection configuration file `databricks.yaml` in the `$REPLICANT_HOME/conf/conn/` directory.